OxfordCMS/OCMSlooksy/README.md

 The app will launch in your browser (you don't need internet access to run the app) so you may have change your browser settings to allow pop-up windows if pop-ups are disabled.

 ![](vignettes/screenshots/intro.png)

+# Vignette
+A full vignette on how to use the app and its interactive features can be found on the [wiki page](https://github.com/OxfordCMS/OCMSlooksy/wiki)